visionanddepiction/visionanddepiction.github.io/index.md

 # The keynote speakers
 To delineate the scope the conference, we have invited keynote speakers spanning the breadth of topics and disciplines that define Vision and Depiction.
-We are very excited that we have two artist talks confirmed, two talks unconfirmed (not listed yet).
+We are very excited that we have two artist talks confirmed (we may add two more, unconfirmed).
 Moreover, we have five scientific talks confirmed, of which two 'senior' and three 'junior' talks.
 Yes, you read it correctly: we decided to offer the stage to three early stage researchers to present their work.

 **Artists**
 - [Jean-Baptiste Maitre](https://jbmaitre.com) & [Dina Danish](https://dinadanish.com)